wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 #### Troubleshooting
 1. Determine cause of the data consumption, and, if appropriate, increase disk space or scale the affected jobs.

+## TAS Certificate Expiration

+The number of seconds until expiration of each certificate in the foundation.
+Negative values indicate that the certificate expired in the past.

+By default, this alert will fire if any of the certificates on your foundation will expire within 30 days.

+By default, entries appear in red when the expiration time is under 7 days, orange under 30 days, and green otherwise.

+#### Troubleshooting
+1. Update your certificates.

 [//]: # (TODO: Devon and Jeanette stopped here working up from the bottom)
 ## TAS Cloud Controller and Diego Not in Sync